-Upon the sale, taxable exchange or redemption of the notes, a U.S. holder will generally recognize gain or loss equal to the difference between the amount realized on the sale, exchange or redemption and such U.S. holder's adjusted tax basis in the notes.
-The amount realized will not include any amount attributable to accrued but unpaid interest, which will constitute ordinary income if not previously included in income.
-A U.S. holder's tax basis in a note will generally equal the amount that the U.S. holder paid for the note.
+Upon the sale, taxable exchange or redemption of a note, a U.S. holder will generally recognize gain or loss equal to the difference between the amount realized on the sale, exchange or redemption and such U.S. holder's adjusted tax basis in the note.
+The amount realized will not include any amount attributable to accrued but unpaid interest, which will constitute ordinary income to the extent not previously included in income.
+A U.S. holder's adjusted tax basis in a note will generally equal the amount that the U.S. holder paid for the note.